Sairaj-Sakpal/Payment-Integration/README.md

 ## Appendix

+"How do you get started with payment integration ?".
+With PAYMENT INTEGRATION becoming such huge words in the tech industry, it's hard to go a full week without hearing something along these lines on online forums.
+Before getting started with any code or any technical terms, I think the best first step is to gain a big picture understanding of what payment integration is, and what it is attempting to do.

 Certainly!
 Here's an appendix for integrating Razorpay, a popular payment gateway, into your application:

 1. Setting up a Razorpay Account: